 With a colocation service, the data center where your server is located is likely to use high bandwidth.
 This means your customers and staff have easy access to information and websites without long loading times.

-Colocation centers will sometimes require your business to buy, set up and manage your equipment day-to-day however, managed services provide an experience more similar to managed hosting in this respect.
+Colocation centers will sometimes require your business to buy, set up and manage your equipment day-to-day however, managed colocation services (like our Colo+ service) provide an experience more similar to managed hosting in this respect with the added benefit of you owning your hardware.
 Managed services means receiving on the ground support for day to day server management as well as taking care of set up and maintenance.

 Managed Hosting vs Colocation: The Similarities